developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Used to configure the TCP port number of the SMTP (email) Server through which emails is sent to deliver generated Bug Reports, and should be specified if only if the Managed Configuration **Bug Reporting Configuration - Send Via Email Detail SMTP Host** is specified.

 ### Send Via Email Detail Sender ID
-Used to configure the ID of the email account that is used as the source (from address) of emails that is sent to deliver generated Bug Reports, and should be specified only if the value ***On*** is chosen for Managed Configuration **Bug Reporting Configuration - Send Via Email Detail State** and a valid SMTP (email) Server is specified through the Managed Configuration **Bug Reporting Configuration - Send Via Email SMTP Host**
+Used to configure the ID of the email account used as the source (from address) of emails sent to deliver generated Bug Reports, and should be specified only if the value ***On*** is chosen for Managed Configuration **Bug Reporting Configuration - Send Via Email Detail State** and a valid SMTP (email) Server is specified through the Managed Configuration **Bug Reporting Configuration - Send Via Email SMTP Host**

 Note that the Administrator must have access to a valid email account on the configured SMTP (email) Server and must specify additional information through other Managed Configurations within the same group, such as **Bug Reporting Configuration - Send Via Email Detail Sender Password** to enable Zebra Extended Bug Reporting to successfully send the emails using that account through that server.

 ### Send Via Email Detail Sender Password
-Used to configure the password of the email account that is used as the source (from address) of emails that is sent to deliver generated Bug Reports, and should be specified only if the value ***On*** is chosen for Managed Configuration **Bug Reporting Configuration - Send Via Email Detail State**, and a valid SMTP (email) Server is specified using the Managed Configuration **Bug Reporting Configuration - Send Via Email SMTP Host**, and a valid email address is specified using the Managed Configuration **Bug Reporting Configuration - Send Via Email Sender ID**.
+Used to configure the password of the email account used as the source (from address) of emails sent to deliver generated Bug Reports, and should be specified only if the value ***On*** is chosen for Managed Configuration **Bug Reporting Configuration - Send Via Email Detail State**, and a valid SMTP (email) Server is specified using the Managed Configuration **Bug Reporting Configuration - Send Via Email SMTP Host**, and a valid email address is specified using the Managed Configuration **Bug Reporting Configuration - Send Via Email Sender ID**.

 ### Send Via Email Detail Send To Address
-Used to configure the email address of the email account that is used as the destination (to address) of emails that is sent to deliver generated Bug Reports, and should be specified only if the value ***On*** is chosen for Managed Configuration **Bug Reporting Configuration - Send Via Email Detail State**.
+Used to configure the email address of the email account used as the destination (to address) of emails sent to deliver generated Bug Reports, and should be specified only if the value ***On*** is chosen for Managed Configuration **Bug Reporting Configuration - Send Via Email Detail State**.

 ### Email Time to Live
 Used to configure a timeout value, the expiration of which causes the sending of Bug Reports through email to automatically cease.